smudge/decks/railsconf-2022/slides.md

 Photo by <a href="https://unsplash.com/@kellysikkema?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kelly Sikkema</a> on <a href="https://unsplash.com/s/photos/notebook?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 </div>

 <!--
-And this one is really easy to cross out..
+And this one is really easy to cross out, because...
 -->

 ---